themostclueless/qeaml.github.io/pages/kb/shitting-bricks-simulator.md

 **SBS2024** is the latest installment from the series.
 It is developed using [nwge].

+> SBS2024 is no longer playable starting January 1st, 2025.
+Thank you for
+> playing!

 The gameplay is similar to that of SBS2022.
 The player may click anywhere on the screen to push the brick.
 Alike the original, the more effort is put in, the more oxygen is used.
 Once the player manages to push the brick out, they gain 1